mdekauwe/mdekauwe.github.io/join_us.md

 ### Fellowships:

-There are a number of fellowships available (this list is not exhaustive) and I would be extremely happy to act as mentor and support applicants interested in coming to Bristol, please get in touch!
+There are a number of fellowships available, the list below is not exhaustive (take a look at our <a href="https://www.bristol.ac.uk/biology/research/opportunities/" style="color:#16a085">department's website</a> for more details).
+I would be extremely happy to act as mentor and support applicants interested in coming to Bristol, please get in touch!

 - <a href="https://royalsociety.org/grants-schemes-awards/grants/newton-international/" style="color:#16a085">Newton International Fellowships</a> scheme is open to non-UK early career scientists